-CCAP will only allow child care assistance for care authorized in the child’s home if the child’s parents have authorized activities outside of the home (or in a two parent household, one parent has been determined unable to care) and if one or more of the following circumstances are met:
+CCAP will only allow child care assistance for care authorized in the child’s home if the child’s parent has an authorized activity outside of the home (or in a two-parent household, one parent has been determined unable to care) and if one or more of the following circumstances are met:

-When requesting in-home child care, the parent must complete the Parent Request for In-Home Child Care (PDF) (DHS-6475) and submit the form with the appropriate documentation to their Child Care Assistance Worker.
+When requesting in-home child care, the parent must complete the Parent Request for In-Home Child Care DHS-6475 (PDF) and submit the form with the appropriate documentation to their worker.

-The county should submit completed requests, including all required documentation, to DHS for consideration.
-The county will receive a letter indicating whether the request was approved or denied.
-Only cases approved by DHS for an exception can be authorized.
-Dates of approval are limited to 12 months and in-home care can be authorized retroactive to the effective date of approval on the official letter from DHS, contingent on the parent(s) being in an authorized activity and the provider being approved as a CCAP provider.
+In-home care can be authorized retroactive to the effective date of approval on the official letter from DHS, contingent on the parent(s) being in an authorized activity and the provider being approved as a CCAP provider and the end date will coincide with the family’s redetermination due date.
 For approved cases, follow the MEC2 User Guide instructions for entering the information on the “Child’s Provider” window.

-Once the exemption ends at the end of the 12 month period, if in-home care is still needed, parents must complete a new in-home care request and submit new documentation.
+Once the exemption ends, if in-home care is still needed, the parent must complete a new in-home care request and submit new documentation.

 See Chapter 9.6 (Payment to Families) for further information on when a provider cares for children in the children’s own home.